desihub/desidatamodel/doc/DESI_ROOT/vac/RELEASE/lss/index.rst

 the early data release.
 Intermediate files are saved, until we build the clustering-ready catalogs (including weights).

-Here ``SPECPROD`` defines the production used to reduce the data.
-For the Early Data Release (EDR), this is ``fuji``.
+``VERSION`` contains different possible versions of the LSS catalogs, given a production run and a tile selection.
+For EDR, there is one single version named ``v2.0`` (we use v2.0 in order to distinguish these catalogs from an internal DESI earlier v1.0 version).

 The final clustering-ready catalogs can be found under :ref:`LSScats/clustering<clustering>`, together with the random samples for the same target types.
-Information about the different target types and the use of the different weights can be found in `DESI Collaboration, in preparation (2023)`_ and in the explanation of :ref:`LSScats<lsscats>` subdirectory.
+Information about the different target types and the use of the different weights can be found in `EDR.
+DESI Collaboration (in prep.)`_ and in the explanation of :ref:`LSScats<lsscats>` subdirectory.

 The catalogs are generated using tools from github_lss_repository_.

-.. _DESI Collaboration, in preparation (2023): https://ref_EDR
+For EDR we use the `github release tag v2.0.0-EDR`_

+.. _EDR.
+DESI Collaboration (in prep.): https://ui.adsabs.harvard.edu/public-libraries/XCj7bW-vSMaNZVV0C0QyGA

 .. _github_lss_repository: https://github.com/desihub/LSS

+.. _github release tag v2.0.0-EDR: https://github.com/desihub/LSS/releases/tag/v2.0.0-EDR

 .. toctree::
    :maxdepth: 1

-   SPECPROD/index
+   VERSION/index